 The best way to figure out what you need is to consider how you’ve used laptops in the past.
 A smaller ultrabook may be a viable option for frequent travelers, but for those looking for a standard laptop, you’ll probably want to opt for one with a 13.3- or 14-inch screen.
 If you rarely leave your home with your system, consider a 15.6-inch model for maximum screen real estate.

-It’s easy to be excited about paying a little extra for double the RAM, for example, but most people don’t need any more than 8GB unless you are using some serious software for work purposes.
+It’s easy to be excited about paying a little extra for double the RAM, for example, but most people don’t need more than 8GB unless you are using some serious software for work purposes.

-While most people will find the performance to be more than enough, creatives and professionals might need workstation-class hardware to handle the intensive software needed for their job.
+While most people will find the performance more than enough, creatives and professionals might need workstation-class hardware to handle the intensive software needed for their job.
 In particular, you may need something with a powerful graphics card, while most 13-inch ultrabooks use an integrated one.

-Just because something has a screen and a keyboard doesn’t mean that it can do everything a laptop can.
+Just because something has a screen and a keyboard doesn’t mean it can do everything a laptop can.
 This is the opposite mistake of getting focused too much on one spec — if you ignore all the specs, you’ll start making assumptions about what the machine can do, and that’s dangerous territory.

 Laptop graphics are important if you plan on using your laptop for a lot of entertainment or gaming, but their graphics systems aren’t always well understood.
-Don’t just look at the amount of video memory in gigabytes (GB) when comparing graphics cards, because this does a poor job of telling the full story.
+Don’t just look at the amount of video memory in gigabytes (GB) when comparing graphics cards because this does a poor job of telling the full story.

 Instead, first look to see if the GPU is integrated, discrete, or (more rarely) a combination of both.
-An integrated GPU connected to the processor is fine for most average laptop tasks and very common, especially in more affordable laptops.
+An integrated GPU connected to the processor is fine for most average laptop tasks, and it’s widespread, especially in more affordable laptops.
 But if you want the best performance you can get, you will want a powerful discrete GPU — and as with desktops, the most popular options are from Nvidia and AMD.
 Pay attention to how much VRAM is specifically allocated to the discrete GPU when making comparisons, as well as whether the GPU is a special edition (lower power) version, like Nvidia’s Max-Q variants.